 Explanatory Variables: Diet Quality Measures

-A thorough description of the computation of diet quality indices used in the analysis is described elsewhere [11].
-Briefly, NHANES study staff assessed dietary intake through two 24-hour recalls using the USDA Automated Multiple-Pass Method—for cycles between 1999-2002, only a single 24-hour recall was performed [14, 15].
+NHANES study staff assessed dietary intake through two 24-hour recalls using the USDA Automated Multiple-Pass Method—for cycles between 1999-2002, only a single 24-hour recall was performed [14, 15].
 Nutrient intake data were estimated by referencing the Food and Nutrient Database for Dietary Studies (FNDDS).
 Dietary intake and nutrient intake data were averaged across both 24-hour recalls as previously described [11, 16, 17].
 We used the USDA Food Patterns Equivalents Database (FPED) and the MyPyramid Equivalents Database (MPED) to obtain intake equivalents of 37 USDA food pattern components, collapsed further into 26 groups, as previously described [11].
 Empirical diet quality measures were extracted from observed dietary data using penalized logistic regression (penalized logit) and principal components analysis (PCA).
 These 26 food groups were the explanatory variables in these models (see Table 2 for the food groups used in this analysis).
 In the case of penalized logit models, four binary outcomes were regressed on the centered and scaled transformations of the explanatory variables.
 These outcomes included: food insecurity status (food-insecure vs. food-secure), age ≥ 60 years, household receipt of SNAP benefits in the last 12 months, and household size ≥ 5, which are all direct measures, surrogate measures, or risk factors of food insecurity [18, 19].
+We trained these models on a random sample of n = 1247 subjects.
+The out-of-sample validation analysis (see Statistical Analysis section below) was performed on the remaining fraction (n = 1246) of subjects.
 See the supplementary file and Maino Vieytes et al. (2022) for an expanded narrative on these procedures and a discussion of the component retention process for the PCA [11].
 For the sake of comparison, we also computed Healthy Eating Index 2015 (HEI-2015) scores and incorporated them into all of the subsequent analyses [20, 21].

 Response Variables: All-Cause and Cause-Specific Mortalities

 Mortality and time-to-event data were acquired from the NHANES Public-Use Linked Mortality File, which was generated from deterministic and probabilistic linkages of the NHANES survey data (through the 2017-2018 cycle) to the National Death Index, as described elsewhere [22].
 We computed time since diagnosis and used it as the time scale in our models to minimize potential bias by accounting for left truncation due to delayed study enrollment following diagnosis [23, 24].
 Data were right-censored to either the last known date alive or the administrative censoring date on December 31, 2019.
 We used the International Classification of Diseases, Tenth Revision (ICD-10) codes to classify the causes of death.
-Survival analyses examined all-cause mortality and cause-specific mortality—deaths due to neoplastic malignancy (ICD-10 codes C00-C97) and cardiovascular disease (ICD-10 codes I00-I09, I11, I13, I20-I51, and I60-I69).
+Survival analyses examined all-cause mortality and cause-specific mortality—deaths due to neoplastic malignancy (ICD-10 codes C00-C97).

 Covariates